MaxxCoderZ/Github/README.md

 # Github

-This prpject is not completely finoshed so no lne try to fork amd edit things in this 📊
+This project is not completely finished so no one try to fork amd edit things in this 📊